How a Lead Battery is Recycled

 Recycling Rechargeable Batteries

-One place that one can recylce batteries is Rechargeable Battery Recycling Corporation (RBRC).
-Consumers can recycle Nickel Cadmium, Nickel Metal Hydride, Lithium Ion, Nickel Zinc and small Sealed Lead through our Call2Recycle™ program.
+One place that one can recycle batteries is Rechargeable Battery Recycling Corporation (RBRC).
+Consumers can recycle nickel cadmium, nickel metal hydride, lithium ion, nickel zinc and small sealed lead through their Call2Recycle™ program.

 Battery Disposal Guide for Households

-This is an excellent resource on where to safely recycle used batteries.
+Environmental, Health, and Safety Online is an excellent resource on where to safely recycle used batteries for households and businesses.

 Safe Transporting Information

-This is a resouce used to inform consumers how to transport batteries.
+The Pipeline and Hazardous Materials Safety Administration has created a resource used to inform consumers how to safely transport batteries.